 If you are looking for clean, home-like accommodations, see our review of the family suites in Cherry Creek.

-Should you take our DIY Denver Self-Guided Walking Ghost Tour?
+Should You Take Our DIY Denver Self-Guided Walking Ghost Tour?

 Yes, if you are looking for a walking tour of Denver.
 And if you want to be creeped out and save money, this free tour will check the boxes.
 Walking along this self-guided Denver ghost tour brings true believers a candid look at Denver’s supernatural history.
 Once you’ve walked along this path, you may be disappointed that you have seen all of the ghosts of Denver.
 Fear not!
 Fortunately, Denver is teeming with spirits.